Integrated thinking in action: Purpose

 Snam is one of the world’s leading energy infrastructure operators and one of the largest Italian listed companies in terms of market capitalization.
 Snam operates in Europe’s major markets, including the United Kingdom, Greece, France and United Arab Emirates through agreements with the leading industry players and direct equity investments in the share capital of various companies.

-The strategy was underpinned by the purpose of the organization: ‘Energy to inspire the world’.
+The strategy was underpinned by the purpose of the organisation: ‘Energy to inspire the world’.
 In turn, the purpose was articulated by four values, which integrate ESG aspects within the business:

 These four values drive the company’s business activities.